nathanielknopf/Old_RFID/README.txt

 * ODOMETER MODE: This mode is for tracking the physical number of times the wheel rotates.
 For example, if the wheel turned 10 times while two mice were inside of it, the value stored in the Total Revolutions Variable would be 10 rotations.

 * SUMMATIVE MODE: This mode is for tracking the sum of all the rotations each animal caused.
-For example, if the wheel turned 10 times while two mice were inside of it, the value stored in the Total Revolutions Varibale would be 10 + 10 = 20 rotations.
+For example, if the wheel turned 10 times while two mice were inside of it, the value stored in the Total Revolutions Variable would be 10 + 10 = 20 rotations.

 By default, the Total Revolutions counters function in Odometer mode.
 This can be changed in the CONFIG file.
 For details on how to change this, check section 2g.
 CONFIG.